 Phnom Penh Cambodia Travel Guide

 The Royal Palace complex serves as the official residence of the King.
-The Silver Pagoda, within the complex, showcases precious Buddha statues and a floor of 5,000 silver tiles.
+The Silver Pagoda, within the site, showcases precious Buddha statues and a floor of 5,000 silver tiles.
 Wat Phnom, a temple on an artificial hill, signifies The Pearl of asia's legendary founding.
 Tuol Sleng Genocide Museum and Choeung Ek Genocidal Centre serve as stark memorials to the Khmer Rouge era.

-Explore Phnom Penh's cultural richness with GetYourGuide.
+Explore The Vibrant heart of cambodia's cultural richness with GetYourGuide.

 Offers traditional Khmer dance, shadow puppet performances.
 Experience performing arts heritage.